epicyclic-dev/nats-client/README.md

 # Zig Version Support

 Since the language is still under active development, any written Zig code is a moving target.
-The plan is to support Zig `0.11.*` exclusively until the NATS library API has good coverage and is stabilized.
-At that point, if there are major breaking changes, a maintenance branch will be created, and master will probably move to track Zig master.
+The master branch targets zig 0.12 development versions (though it is not guaranteed to work with all versions.
+Check the commit history for specific version updates).
+The `zig-0.11.x` branch targets the current stable zig release, 0.11.

 # Using